56 Old Church Street: Twentieth century and later

 From 1990 to 1994, it was refurbished under the supervision of the South African developers Collett and Champion (Anthony Collett and David Champion), with funding provided by the Japanese businessman, Norikazu Nemoto, with all three being directors of Toyoko Metropolitan Company (TMC).
 Two "huge wings" were added, with ten bedroom suites and a "massive ballroom".
 It was being marketed at around £25 million, and they were also developing the next-door 58 Old Church Street.
 In February 1995, it sold for £22 million to Greek shipping magnate Theodore Angelopoulos, and was for many years London's largest and most expensive property sale in the UK.

 In 2001, Norwegian shipping magnate John Fredriksen bought the property for £37 million.
 In 2004, it was reported in The Evening Standard that Roman Abramovich had offered £100 million for the 30,000 square feet house even though it was not for sale.
 In 2012, The Washington Post reported the property was "worth US$172 million".
 In 2015, The Tatler included the Old Rectory in their list of "The best private ballrooms".
 Country Life reported the house discreetly listed in 2020.
+As of 2025, the property is thought to be worth up to £250 million.